 History, Culture and Politics

 Historians believe that the first people to settle in the area that is now South Africa were the San Bushmen, around 100,000 BC.
 These nomadic people lived a generally peaceful and isolated existence until the widespread settlement of Khoikhoi farmers around 80,000 BC.
 Bantu tribes arrived in the area in the 3rd century AD moving in from the north.
 Over time, the San have virtually disappeared as a separate race in South Africa; disease brought in from outsiders has combined with genocide on behalf of more aggressive peoples to wipe out the majority of the San.
-Many tribes have also merged their cultures with others through inter-marriage, for instance the Khoikhoi race has been largely absorbed into South Africa\’s coloured population.
+Many tribes have also merged their cultures with others through inter-marriage.

 The republic was short lived however, as the British annexed the area in 1843 and most of the Boer population moved northwards into the Transvaal.
 Between 1852 & 1854 the Transvaal & Orange Free State were granted independence from British rule, unfortunately the politics of the region were constantly unstable with the Boers often at war with the local Basotho tribe who were sometimes given help by the British, adding to animosity between the two colonial powers.